 If you manage your own utilities, you’ll need to ensure you’re paid up with each provider prior to vacating the property.
 However, if your bills are managed hassle-free with a provider like UniHomes, you’ll have no issues as long as each direct debit has been collected from each housemate.

-Everyone’s been in the position of leaving a house key at home with the parents or loosing it on night out.
-However, if you’ve been relying on your housemates to let you in for a week or two then it’s something you need to get sorted prior to move out date.
-It’s time to be honest and up front with your agent or landlord and ask them to get you a new key cut, so this doesn’t come off your whole house deposit.
+We've all done it.
+We're all guilty of leaving a house key at home with the parents, or loosing it on night out.
+But if you’ve been relying on your housemates to let you in for a week or two, then this is something you need to get sorted prior to moving out.
+It’s time to be honest and up front with your agent or landlord, and ask them to get you a new key cut.
+Otherwise, this'll come off your whole house deposit.

-Be sure to check the rules around where you should leave or drop off individual bedroom keys and keys for exterior doors, as each agent or landlord will have different rules.
+Be sure to check the rules around where you should leave/drop off individual bedroom keys and keys for exterior doors, as each agent or landlord will have different rules.

-Remember: all landlords and agents have a duty to securely store your deposit in one of three Tenancy Deposit Protection schemes, so if you have any kind of issue or delay you can check the status of your money on one of these sites:
+Remember: All landlords and agents have a duty to securely store your deposit in one of three Tenancy Deposit Protection schemes, so if you have any issues/delays, you can check the status of your money on one of these sites: